verilator/verilator/docs/guide/files.rst

    * - *{prefix}*\ __hier.dir
      - Directory to store .dot, .vpp, .tree of top module (from --hierarchy)

-In certain debug and other modes, it also creates:
+In specific debug and other modes, it also creates:

 .. list-table::